carlosp420/nymphalidae_diversification/MS.md

 Bayesian run.
-We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found in a very small percentage of the 1000 randomly sampled trees from the posterior distribution (Fig. 3).
-We also found that, even though MEDUSA could estimate the same diversification splits on two or more trees, the estimated diversification rates could vary widely (Fig. 4).
-For example, in our Nymphalidae trees, we found that the split for *Magneuptychia* and *Caeruleuptychia* had a variation from ``r = 0.2755``, higher than the background diversification rate, to almost zero.
+We found that some diversification splits, estimated on the Nymphalidae maximum clade credibility tree, were found in a very small percentage of the 1000 randomly sampled trees from the posterior distribution (Fig. x, Table 3).
+We also found that, even though MEDUSA could estimate the same diversification splits on two or more trees, the estimated diversification rates could vary widely (supp. mat.
+15 -> convert to
+        figure 4).
+For example,
+in our Nymphalidae trees, we found that the split for *Magneuptychia* and *Caeruleuptychia* had a variation from ``r = 0.5234``, higher than the background diversification rate, to almost zero.
 This means that observed patterns and conclusions can be completely contradictory depending on tree choice.